Pruitt–Igoe: Background

 During the 1940s, the city of St. Louis was overcrowded, with housing conditions in some areas being said to resemble "something out of a Charles Dickens novel".
-Its housing stock had deteriorated by the 1940s, and more than 85,000 families lived in 19th century tenements.
+Its housing stock had deteriorated, and more than 85,000 families lived in 19th century tenements.
 An official survey from 1947 found that 33,000 homes had communal toilets.
 Middle-class, predominantly white, residents were leaving the city, and their former residences became occupied by low-income families.
 Black slums in the north and white slums in the south were expanding and threatening to engulf the city center.
 To save central properties from an imminent loss of value, city authorities settled on redevelopment of the inner ring around the central business district.
 Due to the state of decay, neighborhood gentrification never received serious consideration.

 The first generation of St. Louis public housing was enabled by the Housing Act of 1937 and opened in 1942 as two identical but racially segregated low-rise developments: Carr Square in the northwest for African Americans, and Clinton Peabody in the southwest for whites.
 The projects, intended for the working poor rather than the truly destitute, were successful.

 In 1947, St. Louis planners proposed to replace DeSoto-Carr, a run-down neighborhood with many black residents, with new two- and three-story residential blocks and a public park.
 The plan did not materialize; instead, Democratic mayor Joseph Darst, elected in 1949, and Republican state leaders favored clearing the slums and replacing them with high-rise, high-density public housing.
 They reasoned that the new projects would help the city through increased revenues, new parks, playgrounds and shopping space.
 Darst stated in 1951:

 We must rebuild, open up and clean up the hearts of our cities.
 The fact that slums were created with all the intrinsic evils was everybody's fault.
 Now it is everybody's responsibility to repair the damage.

 In 1948, voters rejected the proposal for a municipal loan to finance urban redevelopment, but soon the situation was changed with the Housing Act of 1949 and Missouri state laws that provided co-financing of public housing projects.
 The approach taken by Darst, urban renewal, was shared by President Harry S. Truman's administration and fellow mayors of other cities overwhelmed by industrial workers recruited during the war.
 Specifically, the St. Louis Land Clearance and Redevelopment Authority was authorized to acquire and demolish the slums of the inner ring and then sell the land at reduced prices to private developers in the hopes of fostering middle-class development and luring families back from the suburbs.
 Another agency, the St. Louis Housing Authority, had to clear land to construct public housing for the former slum dwellers.